Gift cards when selling in multiple currencies

 Rounding rules don't apply to gift cards

 Your customers purchase gift cards in their local currency.
-Gift card prices are converted by multiplying the store price by the currency conversion rate and adding the conversion fee.
+Gift card prices are converted by multiplying the gift card amount by the currency conversion rate.
+Currency conversion fees are also applied when the card is purchases.
+Because the fees have already been applied, no currency conversion fees are applied to purchases made with a gift card.
 The rounding rule is not applied to gift cards.

 Redeeming gift cards